DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-ect-theory.md

 - What does the teacher do?
 - What is the impact of this?

 It is important to plan HOW pupils are going to do things as well as WHAT they are going to do.
 You can make this clear when giving instructions.
-It is important to consider the ‘reasonable adjustments’ you can make for those with SEND, for example a pupil with SEND may need the instructions written down or one instruction given at a time.
+It is important to consider the 'reasonable adjustments' you can make for those with SEND, for example a pupil with SEND may need the instructions written down or one instruction given at a time.

 ## Example